hblaschka/home-assistant.github.io/source/_integrations/homee.markdown

 {% configuration_basic %}
 Host:
-  description: The IP Address of your Homee.
+  description: The IP Address of your homee Brain Cube (make sure to fix the IP in your DHCP-Settings).
 User:
   description: The username you chose in the Prerequisites.
 Password: